Hickory Street Right-of-Way Re-instatement

 Hello Folks.
 It is such a good feeling to be able to comment in only a positive way.
 I love everything that you are planning here.
 I did notice that in one of the comments that the care and watering of the trees and plants is essential.
 Some years ago the city put in some sod, watered it once and it died.
 It is indeed hot and sunny there all day long.
 I am so grateful that you are putting in a crosswalk for pedestrians.
 It solves the 'I wonder if I will survive getting across Champagne problem'.
 One last suggestion: Maybe a spot for some kids to operate a lemonade stand during summer holidays would be nice.
 Could be profitable too.
 (Just kidding)

-Gary Davis about 1 year ago
+Gary Davis almost 2 years ago

 This is a great plan.
 Nothing negative to say at all.
 Creating a public space in this location is a huge improvement for the residents of the new highrises, and all existing residents of the neighbourhood.